 The Ph.D. in Criminal Justice is designed to provide graduates with the following marketable skills:

 - Advanced statistical skills with the ability to supply and interpret results.

 - Comprehensive knowledge of current criminal justice issues.

-- Ability to conduct original empirical research and present findings via publications, reports, and/or presentations.
+- Conduct original empirical research and present findings via publications, reports, and/or presentations.

-- Ability to prepare and/or deliver undergraduate and graduate courses for independent instruction (on-line and/or in-residence).
+- Prepare and/or deliver undergraduate and graduate courses for independent instruction (on-line and/or in-residence).